 Coronavirus: Taking money from your savings

-If you are facing disruption to your income as a result of the coronavirus pandemic you may be thinking about whether you can access funds from tax-efficient cash savings accounts.
+If you are facing disruption to your income because of the pandemic you may be thinking about whether you can access funds from tax-efficient cash savings accounts.
 Depending on the account, there may be tax implications or financial penalties from making these withdrawals.
 This article highlights these implications for Help-to-Save accounts and different types of Individual Savings Account (ISA).

 Financial advice and being wary of scams

-You should consider taking financial advice before acting, taking into account your overall personal and financial circumstances.
+You should consider taking financial advice before acting, considering your overall personal and financial circumstances.

 Also, watch out for scams.
-While there are always fraudsters trying to scam people for their savings, such activity might be even higher in the present situation, with scammers trying to use the coronavirus as a ‘hook’ to catch you out.
+While there are always fraudsters trying to scam people for their savings, we understand that some scammers are trying to use the coronavirus as a ‘hook’ to catch you out.
 The Financial Conduct Authority has issued guidance to help you avoid investment-based scams.
 We have also published guidance on avoiding tax-based scams.

 As explained in our detailed guidance, Help-to-Save is a four-year savings scheme which pays a tax-free bonus of up to 50% of the amounts saved, available to individuals who meet certain conditions.
 You can pay up to £50 per calendar month into the account.

 It is possible to make a withdrawal from a Help-to-Save account without an immediate penalty.
 However, withdrawals do not increase the amount you are able to pay into the account for the month of withdrawal or any future month.
 This means, you cannot simply ‘put back’ the money you have taken out.
 Also, the bonus payment is based upon the highest balance achieved, so making a withdrawal may therefore affect your bonus payment.